 In March of 2010 individuals with disabilities and their allies in Chapel Hill, Carrboro, UNC-Chapel Hill and the Triangle participated in a special art and social networking project organized by artist Park McArthur called Presence is Progress.
-This Community Art Project was sponsored by the Town of Chapel Hill's Cultural Arts Division.
+This Community Art Project was sponsored by the Town of Chapel Hill's Community Arts & Culture effort.

 Presence Is Progress was conceived by the artist as a pair of collective mobilizations / performances to encourage community bonding, public awareness, dialog and questioning.
 Each mobilization utilized different pathways and sidewalks in Carrboro and Chapel Hill.
 The mobilizations were designed to highlight existing and new relationships between the participants, the participants and the surrounding architectural infrastructure, and the participants and the observers who witness the mobilizations.

 The first Presence Is Progress mobilization occurred Saturday March 6, 2010 at the Carrboro ArtsCenter, 300 East Main Street, Carrboro, NC.
 A group of 40 participants travelled and documented a pre-determined route that led them west on East Main Street from the ArtsCenter, southeast on the Libba Cotten Bikeway, northeast on Brewer Lane, northwest on West Franklin Street, and then west on East Main Street, returning to the ArtsCenter.
 The mobilization lasted about 30 minutes, and participants gathered afterwards at the ArtsCenter for a group discussion, refreshments and socializing.